Texas Academy of Leadership in the Humanities: Scholarships and extra activities

 Prior to 1999, parents or guardians were required to pay the full cost of each semester as outlined by Lamar University.
 Currently, all students attending TALH receive a 100% scholarship for full tuition but must pay the room and board fees of Cardinal Village.
 Students may qualify for financial aid and other scholarships.

-TALH students are able to attend special programs such as operas and plays in local areas.
 They are also allowed to join any of the clubs and organizations that Lamar University has to offer.
 Fraternities and sororities are not accepted as clubs, and the students are not allowed to join them.
+They are also not allowed to participate in Lamar sports.
+However, band, cheerleading, employment, twirling, and dance team are allowed.